7Zup/MWM---iOS-App/README.md

 This app has been developped in Swift5 and I have been using git flow to push each feature.

-For the UI, I've been using the auto-layout system, making it adaptable for all iPhone sizes.
+For the UI, I've been using the auto-layout system, making it adaptable for all iPhone/iPad sizes.

-The application is fully translated in French & in English with the localizable Xcode system.

 # Librairies

-I used few librairies to help me with colors (lib: Colours) & with alertviews (lib: FCAlertView).

-I also used one to fill up the models after an API calls that works like Codable in swift (lib: Mantle), even there are no API calls within the app.
+No librairies have been used do to the rules of the test.

 # In the future

 Since this is a demo project, it can sure be improved in many ways.

-We can improve the application by:
+I could improve the application by:

-- ..
-- ..
+- making the collectionViews to grow/strink and change opacity while scrolling
-- ..
+- localize the app

-But we can also improve the code by:
+But I could also improve the code by:

 - adding swiftGen to securise the use of localizables, colors & fonts
 - adding conventions for the code like swiftlint for swift
-- etc..